kids stories - children's stories online

 "Yes." said Dad.

 Next day Dad took back to the pet shop and they chose a cute little puppy.
-"I'll call him Peter." said Roger.

 Next Roger and the castle